gschup/ggrs/examples/README.md

 Gathered here are some additional instructions on how to build and run the examples.

 ## BoxGame
 BoxGame is a very basic two-player example with each player controlling a coloured box.
 There is no real game, just movement with slight ice physics.
+BoxGame uses [rust bindings](https://github.com/Rust-SDL2/rust-sdl2) of [SDL2](https://www.libsdl.org/) in order to launch and render a window.
+The bindings come bundled with binaries for SDL2, but depending on your machine, you might need to install SDL2 yourself first.

 The example is properly launched by command-line arguments:
 ```
 cargo run --example box_game -- local_port local_player_handle remote_adress:remote_port
 ```